uptonking/note4yaoo/lib-saas-strapi-latest-v5.md

 - ## [Notice: Stability and changes to our release process (v4.15.x through 2023)](https://github.com/strapi/strapi/issues/18841)
 - here is our internal roadmap for Strapi v5

+- Our primarily reason for working on v5 is to be able to release content versioning, content history, and draft & publish (v5 version).
+  - For certain features (mainly content versioning and content history) to be developed we need the breaking changes from v5 hence the focus and deadline as we have already delayed these features for over a year after we identified that v4 changes were not enough to build these features.
 # discuss-v5
 - ##